 The standard treatments and preventative measures, as noted below, are often all that is needed to treat even a case of chronic otitis externa.
 However, in people with diabetes or those with suppressed immune systems, chronic swimmer's ear can become a serious disease (malignant external otitis).
 Malignant external otitis is a misnomer because it is not a tumor or a cancer, but rather an aggressive bacterial (typically Pseudomonas) infection of the base of the skull.

 What is the treatment of swimmer's ear?

 Regardless of the cause, moisture and irritation will prolong the course of the problem.
 For this reason, the ear should be kept dry.
-While showering or swimming use an ear plug (one that is designed to keep water out), or use cotton with Vaseline on the outside.
+While showering or swimming use an ear plug (one that is designed to keep water out), or use cotton with Vaseline on the outside to plug the ears.